GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 * Checking for the native version of an app and switching to it
 * Disabling notifications in the web app when the native app is installed
-* Measure how often user visit your website instead of your installed app
+* Measure how often users visit your website instead of your installed app
 * Not prompting users to install the web app if the native app is installed

 ## Current status {: #status }